-They too are more specialised and work alongside a university and are used for medical staff who are training (don’t worry, you are in safe hands though, they know what they are doing!)
+These too are more specialised and work alongside a university.
+Teaching hospitals are used for medical staff who are training (don’t worry, you are in safe hands though, they know what they are doing!).

 There’s a lot to get your head around, right?
 If you stick to this guide and are keyed-up on your insurance policy, then hopefully hospital visits needn’t be as stressful as they were before.